Instant save - Save as draft - Publish - Discard

 Instant save while you work

 Changes in the Beaver Builder editor are saved even before you save or publish the entire page.
 If the editor hangs before your work is saved or published, it's usually safe to reload the page in your browser.
-In addition, in Beaver Builder 2.x, you can edit the settings for rows, columns, and modules and then open any other row, column, or module for editing without needing to click Save.
+In addition, you can edit the settings for rows, columns, and modules and then open any other row, column, or module for editing without needing to click Save.

 When you're done editing